mdyagual/todo-app-java-spring-boot/README.md

 - DB: PostgresSQL

 ## Special note
-This project is the first part of a strategy known as “Engineering Diary” that popped up in my social media algorithm one day.
+This project is the first result of a strategy known as “Engineering Diary” that popped up in my social media algorithm one day.
 Surprisingly, it allowed me to develop consistency, enjoy the learning process, and revive the motivation I needed to reconnect with software development.
 After failing many times to study in a more practical way, having managed to build this project from scratch and really feel the learning process is personally a triumph for me.